15 Jan Jobs and new skills in industry 4.0

 On one hand, automation will certainly expand the job market.
 On the other, surely it is changing this same market.
 Companies that are investing in digital transformation are looking for new professional profiles to include in their workforce.

-In particular, the demand in the Information Technology sector is growing, with 16% of the companies planning to hire in the field of IT.
+In particular, the demand in the Information Technology sector is growing, with 16% of the companies planning to hire in the field of IT, continues the report.
 There is, however, a discrepancy between supply and demand: in the United States, 86% of IT job offers require a bachelor’s degree, but only 43% of candidates have one.
 The same is true for 92% of job offers for Java developers, for which a master degree is required: only 48% of candidates possess one.
 The phenomenon is not limited only to the US, but it also involves European countries.

 In addition, together with hard skills, the industry 4.0 will also require so-called soft skills.
 Companies no longer need just good developers, engineers, or IT workers.
 They are also increasingly demanding communication, negotiation, leadership, management and adaptability skills.
 These skills are transversal among different professional profiles: 65% of companies planning to hire in the IT sector claim that they require various soft skill, the most important being communication.
 Data indicate that by 2030 the demand for transversal soft skills will increase in all sectors by 22% across Europe.